How the BBC Master version reduces flicker when drawing ships

 Contrary to what you might expect, this isn't because the Master is equipped with shadow RAM, and there are no clever bank-switching tricks being used here.
 Instead, the Master's slicker ship animation is down to a relatively simple tweak to the original ship-drawing routines at LL9 and SHPPT, a change that requires only a tiny number of extra bytes but really transforms the quality of Elite's graphics.

-You can read more about the standard ship-drawing process in the deep dive on drawing ships, but for this deep dive, let's see how to transform it into the flicker-free version.
+You can read more about the standard ship-drawing process in the deep dive on drawing ships, and the deep dive on backporting the algorithm contains the actual code changes.
+For the purposes of this deep dive, let's look at the differences between the original and flicker-free versions.

 Removing flicker from LL9